 A volunteer is a person doing an activity which helps other people (other than your family) and is unpaid

 (although volunteers can get their travel paid for and other approved out-of-pocket expenses).

 The list of activities is endless.
 Volunteering can take place from the home, in the community or overseas.

 Three ways to find your ideal volunteering opportunity:

 For any volunteering support you need CONTACT US

-Community Supports & Volunteer Bureaux are in towns across Powys: find your nearest one here (PAVO makes grant funding available to them to promote good practice and recruit and place volunteers locally.
+Community Support Centres & Volunteer Bureaux are in towns across Powys - PAVO makes grant funding available to them to promote good practice and recruit and place volunteers locally.
+Find your nearest one here:

 Open Mon - Friday 9am - 3pm